 KIRSTEN RYDSTROM is a lifelong resident of Mt.
 Lebanon (with the exception of her college years).
 She is a partner in the Pittsburgh office of Reed Smith, LLP, where she focuses her practice on litigation issues relating to intellectual property and technology.
 She received her chemistry and economics degrees from Duke University, and her J.D. from the University of Pittsburgh School of Law.
 She is married to Chuck Vietmeier and they have one 11 year old son who is very active in Mt.
 Lebanon’s athletic and music programs.

 JULIA VARHOLLA and her husband and children live in Mt.
 Lebanon.
 They enjoy outdoor activities, going to the movies and spending time with other family and friends.
-She has been an estate planning and trusts attorney Lovett Bookman Harmon Marks LLP since 2004.
+Julia is a partner at Lovett Bookman Harmon Marks LLP, where she's worked as an estate planning and trusts attorney since 2004.
 Her practice also includes estate administration.
 She earned her law degree from the University of Pittsburgh School of Law in 2004 and served as the executive editor of The Journal of Law and Commerce.
 Julia also attained her professional certificate in Paralegal Studies from Duquesne University in 2000 and graduated magna cum laude with a history degree from the University of Pittsburgh in 1996.